 More likely is that it was a show of power as the new leader of the DPRK.
 Especially given the horrific nature of how Un executes his enemies.
 One method involves having members of government watch as a battery of six anti-aircraft guns are used for executions.

 Next: It doesn’t stop with extended family.

-In probably one of the most bizarre assassination plots, Kim Jong Un ordered North Korean Agents to kill his older half-brother Kim Jong Nam.
-Instead of having actual agents of North Korea or nefarious characters perform the evil deed, it seems like they dupped a couple of unsuspecting woman into using the chemical weapon VX on Nam.
+In probably one of the most bizarre assassination plots, Kim Jong-Un ordered North Korean Agents to kill his older half-brother Kim Jong-Nam.
+Instead of having actual agents of North Korea or nefarious characters perform the evil deed, it seems like they duped a couple of unsuspecting woman into using the chemical weapon VX on Nam.

 The women involved in the plot claim to have no idea about the secret purpose they were tapped to do.
 They were under the impression that they were the stars of a prank TV show that required them to smack lotion on strangers faces and run away.
 Seems legit.

 But in actuality, they were both holding two ingredients when combined create VX.
 Nam died shortly after the prank within minutes.
-Both women are currently on trial and have stuck by their story.
+Both women went to trial and have stuck by their story.

 Next: What about his family?

-Kim Jong Un has absolutely no low to his depravity.
-Just recently, not even a full year after he killed his own brother, North Korean Agents were caught in an attempt on Kim Jong Nam’s son.
-The plot was foiled but Chinese intelligence who were able to rescue the boy and catch 2 of the 7 suspected agents.
+Kim Jong-Un has absolutely no low to his depravity.
+Just recently, not even a full year after he killed his own brother, North Korean Agents were caught in an attempt on Kim Jong-Nam’s son.
+The plot was foiled, and Chinese intelligence was able to rescue the boy and catch two of the seven suspected agents.

 There will be more attempts on North Koreans and North Koreas enemies so long as the Kim family continues to rule.
 The South Koreans know this all too well and that may be why they have created the “Decapitation Unit.”